-In fact, they affects the start of this year with a another work break that allowed the taking of stock in light of then seemingly pervasive threats.
-Throughout this, I also got to wondering about future transatlantic excursions as a form of distraction.
-Many do love planning but you need not to have an intrusive global event to make it happen.
+In fact, they affected the start of this year with another work break that allowed the taking of stock in light of then seemingly pervasive threats.
+Throughout this, I also got to wonder about future transatlantic excursions as a form of distraction.
+Many do love planning but you need to not have an intrusive global event to make it happen.
 So all those dreams from January and February of this year are placed on hold.

 Thankfully, it was only my own speed of inquiry and assessment that forestalled any overseas travel dreams in 2018.
 Other plans could be made to happen in a piecemeal if imperfect manner.
 What I needed to do is get over the residual stresses caused by what needed doing during 2016.
 At least, I did not have a global pandemic back and I count myself very fortunate for that.

-My first Welsh excursion of 2018 actually took me to Cardiff, a city that I have long neglected and the outing was repeated in part on the Spring Bank Holiday of 2019.
+My first Welsh excursion of 2018 actually took me to Cardiff, a city that I have long neglected, and the outing was repeated in part on the Spring Bank Holiday of 2019.
 Then, there may have been a Spice Girls reunion concert but what intruded on my ambling more were posses of cyclists going along multi-use trails.
-Sunshine pervaded on both visits but thoughts of basing myself in Cardiff for a few days in order to explore the countryside within its vicinity retain their appeal.
-It might be that I do some cycling of my own too but I do intend to leave better space for walkers, especially around the delightful Bute Park and along the banks of the River Taff.
+Sunshine pervaded on both visits but thoughts of basing myself in Cardiff for a few days to explore the countryside within its vicinity retain their appeal.
+While I might do some cycling of my own too, I do intend to leave better space for walkers, especially around the delightful Bute Park and along the banks of the River Taff.

-The Wye and Severn rivers both rise on Pumlumon Fawr but that was not where my Welsh wandering took me next.
-It may have featured the same River Wye but this was a circular ramble with Monmouth at its starting and ending points.
+The Wye and Severn rivers both rise on Pumlumon Fawr, yet that was not where my Welsh wandering took me next.
+It may have featured the same River Wye, but this was a circular ramble with Monmouth at its starting and ending points.
 In truth, I also fancy a visit to Tintern Abbey but remains outstanding too and the idea for the Monmouth excursion lay in my mind for quite a while before it happened.

 Calling the route a circular one does much to hide its actual complexity with some of that arising from serendipity.
 At my arrival in Monmouth, all that was yet unknown as I passed through it heart with older buildings like those of its church and its independent school adding interest along the way.
 The school’s students were going hither and thither in their boisterous ways and, fancying an air of greater peace, I left them to those to reach the River Wye.